-A positive candidate experience is good for employer brand.
+A positive candidate experience is good for the employer brand.
 It reduces the chances of unsuccessful candidates bad-mouthing the employer and instead encourage them to reapply again in the future for a different role within the same company.
-Whereas a negative candidate experience can be damaging for business.
+Whereas a negative candidate experience can be damaging to business.
 It can encourage candidate dropout, as well as increasing financial and brand risks.

 We want to hear your thoughts!
 Let us know in the comments below or on Twitter @CiiVSOFT